How to Connect SESSION REPLAY¶

 For more details, refer to Cross-Origin Resource Sharing.

-CSS Styles Not Applied Correctly or Mouse Hover Events Not Reproduced¶
+CSS Style Not Applied Correctly or Mouse Hover Events Not Replayed¶

-Unlike fonts and images, Session Replay Record attempts to use the CSSStyleSheet interface to bundle various CSS rules as part of the recorded data.
-If this fails, it falls back to recording the links to CSS files.
+Unlike fonts and images, SESSION REPLAY RECORD attempts to use the CSSStyleSheet interface to bundle various CSS rules applied as part of the recorded data.
+If it cannot be executed, it will fallback to recording the link to the CSS file.

-To ensure correct mouse hover support, CSS rules must be accessible via the CSSStyleSheet interface.
+To obtain correct mouse hover support, CSS rules must be accessible via the CSSStyleSheet interface.

-If the style file is hosted on a different domain than the webpage, access to CSS rules will be subject to the browser's cross-origin security checks, and the browser must load the style file using the crossorigin attribute to utilize CORS.
+If style files are hosted on a different domain than the webpage, access to CSS rules will be subject to cross-origin security checks by the browser, and the browser must be instructed to load style files using CORS by specifying the crossorigin attribute.

-For example, if your application is on the example.com domain and depends on a CSS file on assets.example.com via a link element, the crossorigin
+For example, if your application is located on the example.com domain and relies on CSS files on assets.example.com via a link element, the crossorigin

 attribute should be set to anonymous